idaholab/moose/modules/contact/doc/content/modules/contact/index.md

  The `contact/test/tests/bouncing-block-contact` directory provides a series of input files testing different algorithms for solving both normal and tangential frictional contact.
-Mortar contact can also be specified using the `Contact` block similar to mechanical constraint contact.
+Mortar contact can also be specified using the `Contact` block similar to pure node-face discretization contact.
 For normal mortar contact:

 !listing test/tests/mechanical-small-problem/frictionless-nodal-lm-mortar-disp-action.i block=Contact